StevenBlack/vocab/million-dollar-words.md

 or organization.

+### Lindy Effect
+The longer a non-biological system has existed, the longer it's likely to exist, because its age demonstrates its ability to weather the fickleness of fashions and the erosion of eons.

 ### lingua franca
 Sounds like a pasta dish, but it's not.
 The phrase describes a common language— a good way to break the ice in a difficult negotiation.
 When people talk sports,